gtharp/Jenny-Allergy-App/README.md

-# Allergy-Forecaster-le-Jenny
+# The Jenny Allergy App
 ## Brief Summary

-An application that texts you daily at a set time with a pre-chosen location's current allergy count.
+An application that texts you (Jenny) daily at a set time with a pre-chosen location's current allergy count.

 ---
 ### Detailed Summary